-By using the MOSQUITO NO BITETM patch the excess thiamine that cannot be used by the body is simply excreted through your 2.6 million sweat glands, breath, and urine thus protecting the whole body from biting insects safely and naturally.
+By using the Mosquito NO BITETM topical patch the excess thiamine that cannot be used by the body is simply excreted through your 2.6 million sweat glands, breath, and urine thus protecting the whole body from biting insects safely and naturally.

 |HUNTING||RAIN FOREST||SUMMER CAMP|

-2 hours before going outdoors remove patch from backing and place on a clean, dry, hairless area of the body, such as inside the arm, above the inside of the ankle or on the lower hip beneath shorts.
-Each patch contains 200 mg of thiamine which repels the biting insects.
-You wear the patch for up to 24 hours.
+2 hours before going outdoors remove topical patch from backing and place on a clean, dry, hairless area of the body, such as inside the arm, above the inside of the ankle or on the lower hip beneath shorts.
+Each topical patch contains 300 mg of thiamine which repels the biting insects.
+You wear the topical patch for up to 24 hours.
 The protection lasts 36 hours.
-It is odorless and there are no know harmful side effects or allergies, no toxicity, no hazards when thiamine is taken orally or by patch.
+It is odorless and there are no know harmful side effects or allergies, no toxicity, no hazards unless injected.
 It is an all natural solution.

 the most dangerous creature on earth?
 The answer is: the mosquito.